Did you know the average typing speed is around 52 words per minute? However, this number can differ if you have a solid writing process in place.

 With the help of smart AI copy generation, templates, and automatic rephrasing options, it’s easy to create crisp copy that resonates with your target audience and gets results.

 Once you open your Jasper account to start writing better and faster, you can also save past projects within its dashboard, start from absolute scratch and enrich your writing with its templates, or use Boss Mode to dictate your copy so Jasper writes it in your preferred tone.
+Plus, Jasper offers one of the best Chrome extensions for bloggers and content marketers, helping them write great content and copy on the go.

 2. Typing Quest